 Motorcycle riders are at a much higher risk of injury in a traffic accident than car occupants.
-This is due to fact they do not have protections such as seat belts, air bags, or a crash-resistant frame.
+This is due to the fact they do not have protections such as seat belts, airbags, or a crash-resistant frame.
 Their injuries are often severe or catastrophic and they can sustain hundreds of thousands or even millions of dollars in medical bills and other losses.

-To speak to a Jacksonville motorcycle accident lawyer about your case, free of charge, contact the Law Firm of Anidjar & Levine.
-We can explain your legal options and help you pursue a claim for full and fair reimbursement.
-For an appointment, call 800-747-3733.
+To speak to someone from our team about your case, free of charge, contact the Law Offices of Anidjar & Levine.
+We can explain your legal options and help you pursue a claim for fair reimbursement.

 Florida’s insurance laws for motorcyclists are unique compared to other states.
 In Florida, riders only have to prove financial responsibility by either purchasing liability coverage or by securing a Financial Responsibility Certificate.
 They also do not have to carry personal injury protection (PIP) coverage, which would normally cover their medical expenses and lost wages if they suffered an injury in a wreck.
 PIP coverage is only required for motor vehicles with four or more wheels.

 One of the trickiest and most important parts of a motorcycle accident claim is proving the at-fault party’s negligence.
-Fault is often highly disputed and the insurance company may try to pin much of blame on you.
-Our lawyers at the Law Firm of Anidjar & Levine can help you collect evidence to establish your case.
+Fault is often highly disputed, and the insurance company may try to pin much of the blame on you.
+Our personal injury lawyers at the Law Offices of Anidjar & Levine can help you collect evidence to establish your case.

 Examples of evidence we may be able to use include:

-- Video footage from a traffic cam or witness’s cellphone; and
+- Video footage from a traffic cam or witness’s cellphone

 You may still receive compensation even if you were partly to blame for your accident.
 Florida adheres to the pure comparative negligence rule.
 This rule essentially provides that you can still recover damages for your injuries even when you are partly at fault—but you will receive less compensation based on your share of the blame.